Connect with others who understand.

 Types of Gastric Lymphoma

-There are several subtypes of NHL that may appear as gastric lymphoma.
-About 59 percent of gastric lymphoma cases are diffuse large B-cell lymphoma (DLBCL), a high-grade (fast-growing) cancer.
-Another 38 percent of cases are mucosa-associated lymphoid tissue (MALT) lymphoma, also called extranodal “marginal zone B-cell lymphoma.”
+Several subtypes of NHL may appear as gastric lymphomas.
+About 60 percent of gastric lymphoma cases are diffuse large B-cell lymphoma (DLBCL) — a high-grade (fast-growing) cancer.
+Around 40 percent of cases are mucosa-associated lymphoid tissue (MALT) lymphoma, also called extranodal “marginal zone B-cell lymphoma.”
 MALT lymphoma is a low-grade (slow-growing) disease.
-Less often, gastric lymphoma is mantle cell lymphoma, follicular lymphoma, or peripheral T-cell lymphoma.
-The type of gastric lymphoma can influence a person’s treatment options and prognosis (outlook).

 Gastric Lymphoma Signs and Symptoms

-Signs and symptoms of gastric lymphoma include:
+Signs and symptoms of gastric lymphoma can include:

 • Abdominal pain